ShellNinja96/ClippyShare/README.md

 # ClippyShare 0.9
-A bidirectional UTF-8 clipboard content sharing utility written in C++.
-Shares clipboard content between two hosts (a client and a server) over a TCP socket.
-All clipboard content sent over the socket is encrypted using AES-256 ECB mode encryption and encoded in Base64.
-The AES-256 keys are derived from a Diffie-Hellman key exchange (2048 bit).
-All cryptographic operations are performed with the OpenSSL library.
-Prime generation (server-side) might be a bit slow depending on your turing machine, but once it's done, remaining operations should be swift.
+ClippyShare 0.9 is a cross-platform C++ utility designed for bidirectional sharing of UTF-8 clipboard content between two hosts over a TCP socket.
+This tool employs AES-256 ECB mode encryption for security, with keys derived from a 2048-bit Diffie-Hellman key exchange, ensures that encrypted content is transmitted safely over the network with Base64 encoding.
+Utilizes the OpenSSL library for cryptographic operations.

+## Warnings and Security Concerns
+The current implementation leverages the xsel utility via a system call for Linux clipboard handling, which poses a potential security risk on Linux systems due to possible command injection vulnerabilities.
+Mitigation efforts are ongoing and will be addressed in future updates.

+Do not use this utility on public networks.
+The current encryption and key exchange mechanisms do not safeguard against man-in-the-middle (MITM) attacks.
+Plans to implement certificate-based authentication to enhance security are being considered.

 ## Dependencies
 ### Linux: